vishalchoudhari11/vishalchoudhari11/README.md

 ## ⚡ About Me
 I’m a **6th-year Ph.D. candidate in Electrical Engineering at Columbia University**, advised by **Prof. Nima Mesgarani**.
 My research builds **brain-controlled hearing systems** that decode neural signals in real time to identify which talker a listener is focusing on — and **selectively enhance that voice** in noisy environments.

-I bring **end-to-end expertise** across experiment design, neural & audio data processing, and **ML model development for real-time inference**.
+I bring **end-to-end experience** across experiment design, neural & audio data processing, and **ML model development for real-time inference**.
 My work bridges **signal processing, auditory neuroscience, and machine learning**, and I’m now exploring how **foundation models and LLMs can augment human perception**.

 ---